Posts from the NHA blog:All Blog Postings

 If you have limited funds for emergencies, or want to avoid unexpected out-of-pocket expenses, the plan may be a good choice for you.
-For about $60 a year, you’re avoiding up to a $3,500 expense.
-But realize that coverage is limited – it only covers water supply lines, not sewer lines – and that it contains exclusions, some of which seem to be open to broad interpretation.
+For $168 a year, you’re avoiding up to a $3,500 expense (water line) or $5,000 repair (sewer).
+But realize that coverage is limited – it contains exclusions, some of which seem to be open to broad interpretation.

 The Bottom Line